 How Ambiq Contributes

 Hospitality businesses should be ready to leverage innovations like indoor tracking systems to garner useful behavioral insights and preferences, make recommendations, reward loyalty, and tap into new revenue streams.
-The patented Subthreshold Power Optimized Technology (SPOT®) platform from Ambiq® powers the endpoints used in location tracking services, ensuring optimal performance with little maintenance, making tracking technology a reality for the hospitality industry.
+The patented Subthreshold Power Optimized Technology (SPOT®) platform from Ambiq® powers the Edges used in location tracking services, ensuring optimal performance with little maintenance, making tracking technology a reality for the hospitality industry.